 Further reading

-Be aware that the hotfix was built for a specific Sitecore XP version, and must not be installed on other Sitecore XP versions or in combination with other hotfixes.
+Be aware that the hotfixes were built for the specific Sitecore XP versions and must not be installed on other Sitecore XP versions or in combination with other hotfixes.
 In case any other hotfixes have already been installed on a certain Sitecore XP instance, send a request for a compatibility check to Sitecore Support.
 Note that the ZIP file contents must be extracted to locate installation instructions and related files inside.
-The hotfixes must be installed on a CM instance and then synced with other instances using standard development practices.
+The hotfix must be installed on a CM instance and then synced with other instances using standard development practices.

 To overcome possible Redis timeout issues, tune the Redis provider settings: